Carlyle Lake Weekend Activities

 The U.S. Army Corps of Engineers offers educational programs in the campgrounds and at the beaches every Friday, Saturday, and Sunday throughout the recreation season.
 Presentations are free and open to the public.

 8:00 p.m.
-Brewster Creek Amphitheater, Boulder Campground – Who Let the Dogs Out
+Brewster Creek Amphitheater, Boulder Campground – Are You Smarter Than a Park Ranger

 2:30 p.m.
 Keyesport Beach – Water Safety Games